-On 3 May 2019 contractor Wayne Innes pleaded guilty to charges including corruption, forgery and attempted fraud in the District Court in Brisbane and was sentenced to four years imprisonment, to be suspended after 12 months.
+On 3 May 2019 contractor Wayne Innes pleaded guilty to charges including official corruption, misconduct in public office and attempted fraud in the District Court in Brisbane and was sentenced to four years imprisonment, to be suspended after 12 months.

 On 12 June 2019 Troy Anthony Byers was found not guilty of fraud charges.